rpalival/dev-essentials/README.md

 # Web Essentials ~Brian Holt
 ---
+> The code for end project work is going to be my own.

 By the end of this course I will code a clone of Wordle, an app that just sold for millions of dollars to the New York Times and touch up on my basics of *html, css and js*.

 ## Course Tasks